LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

  For small playlists, performance is actually worse than O(n), as the probability of reshuffling is high.
 There are only two real playlist sizes to concern ourselves with: EPs (1-3 tracks) and Albums.
 For EPs, what will probably happen most of the time is that the first track will shuffle to the third track, finishing off with the second track.
 This "waterfalling" behavior can actually be observed with playlists of any length, since the probability of reshuffling gets smaller the farther away from the initial track you are.

-### Appendix I: Testing the Implementations
+## Appendix I: Testing the Implementations

-> I listen to Radio 4 and put the iPod on shuffle.
-I like the randomness of, say, the Stones, then something from Nina Simone, Nick Drake or Bob Dylan. --- Catherine McCormack

 We should probably test these!
 For the simpler methods, we’ll test using the first and last index of the playlist.
 For the more complex and feature-rich methods, we’ll test them recursively, passing in the previous shuffle’s index as the new current index.
 We expect the shuffles to “feel” random.